cshum/sublevelup/README.md

 The "standard" way of creating sublevels.

-Given the fact that LevelDB stores entries lexicographically sorted by keys, it is possible to creating a “sandboxed” section using ranged key prefix for accessing database.
+Given the fact that LevelDB stores entries lexicographically sorted by keys, it is possible to creating a "sandboxed" section using ranged key prefix.
-This enables a modular, hierarchical structure for creating sections in LevelDB.
 Unlike separated LevelDB instances, atomic batched write works across sublevels, which is an important primitive for consistency.

 SublevelUP uses [PrefixDOWN](https://github.com/cshum/prefixdown/) by default, which returns a prefixed backend by taking the base LevelUP instance.